North Ursynów

-North Ursynów (/pl/; Ursynów Północny /pl/) is a neighbourhood, and a City Information System area, located in Warsaw, Poland, within the district of Ursynów.

-North Ursynów mostly consists of highrise multifamily housing.
-Two largest neighbourhoods, which make up most of its area, are Jary, and Stokłosy.
-There are also two urban parks, the John Paul II Park, and Roman Kozłowski Park.
-Additionally, there are also the Vistula University, and the Służewiec Horse Racing Track.
-In North Ursynów are also located two stations of the Warsaw Metro rapid transit underground system, which are Ursynów, and Stokłosy.
+North Ursynów (Ursynów Północny /pl/) is a neighbourhood, and a City Information System area, in Warsaw, Poland, within the Ursynów district.
+Its a high-rise residential area with apartment buildings, predominantly dominated by two housing estates, Jary and Stokłosy.
+The neighbourhood also includes two urban parks, the John Paul II Park in the south, and Roman Kozłowski Park in the central north.
+Additionally, North Ursynów also fratures the Służewiec Racecourse, the Vistula University, and the Church of Ascension.
+The neighbourhood also has two stations of M1 line of the Warsaw Metro rapid transit underground system, including Ursynów, and Stokłosy.

-By the 1930s, within the modern boundaries of North Ursynów was located a small settlement of Imielin Nowy.
-In 1939, there was opened the Służewiec Horse Racing Track, which at the time was the largest, and most modern horse racing venue in Europe.
-In 1977, in North Ursynów was completed construction of the neighbourhoods of Jary, and Stokłosy, which consisted of the highrise multifamily housing.
+By 1931, a hamlet of Imielin Nowy was present within the area.
+In 1939, Służewiec Racecourse was opened at Puławska Street, which at the time was the largest, and most modern horse racing venue in Europe.
+In 1977, the housing estates of Jary and Stokłosy were completed, and in 1995, the area was connected to the Warsaw Metro network.